garlictech/anyupp/README.md

 Cognito UserPool configuration
 Use a Cognito user pool configured as a part of this project.

 - ?
-Enable conflict detection? `Yes`
+Enable conflict detection? `No`
 - ?
 Select the default resolution strategy `Auto Merge`
 - ?
 Do you have an annotated GraphQL schema? `Yes`
 - ?
 Provide your schema file path: `../../libs/api/graphql/schema/src/schema/admin-api.graphql`